blaisebuckland/brewdog/README.md

 ## Further work

 - I would like to enable multiple filters to be applied at once and the use of a search term with filters.
+- I would like to streamline my fetches from the API.
+- I plan to use what I have learnt in this project to create another similar project, in which I will implement these changes and add additional functionality.

 ## Links